mikeboyer85/CS573FNC_Project/Readme.md

-Mike Boyer and Navya Gali's CS573 Data Mining and Analysis project.
+Our CS573 Data Mining Project